 Understanding the Music Validation Tool

-Amazon requires that devices including Alexa Music feature to be certified for music functionality before launching that device to the public.
-Certifying Alexa Music on a device ensures that the device adequately supports music partners such as Amazon Music, iHeartRadio, and SiriusXM.
-To facilitate validating your device against the Music Certification checklist, Amazon offers a Music Validation Tool (MVT) for developers.
-The Music Certification Validation tool performs three different types of validation:
+Amazon requires certification for devices implementing Alexa Music before publicly launching that device.
+Alexa Music certification ensures that the device adequately supports Music Service Providers (MSPs) such as Amazon Music, iHeartRadio, and SiriusXM.
+To help automate Music Certification testing, Amazon offers a Music Validation Tool (MVT).
+The MVT performs three different types of validation:

 To expedite Amazon's certification of your device, ensure that your device passes all of the certification checklists provided by Alexa Music before submitting your device to Amazon.
 Download and review each checklist for each Music Service Provider (MSP) that you plan to support: